csdoracle/SecurityCloudDay/workshops/security-cloud-day/services/sma/README.md

 In this lab, we will cover –

-Part A

-   - Accessing the shared SMA environment
-   - Evaluating users with associated threats
-   - Understanding the value of the OMC unified platform

-Part B

    - How to access your SMA environment
    - Enabling SMA service
    - Reviewing pre-configured correlation rules